nucleonsecurity/.github/profile/README.md

 Nucleon Malprob is an AI-as-a-service solution dedicated to malware detection.
 It supports various file types, including PE, ELF, Mach-O, JARs, script files, PDFs, Office documents, and more.

+# The team
+Nucleon Security is a team of cybersecurity engineers, data scientists, data and software engineers.
+It was founded by Anass CHANAA and Antoine BOTTE .